Power-law banded random matrix ensemble as a model for quantum many-body Hamiltonians: Power-law banded random matrices

 The fully and weakly ergodic phases are characterized by eigenstates with unit fractal dimensions ($D_q = 1$).
-At the critical point $\alpha = 1$, the eigenstates in the bulk of the spectrum are multifractal ($0<D_q<1$ is a $q$-dependent function), and level statistics are intermediate between Poisson and Wigner-Dyson.
-In the localized phase, the eigenstates have fractal dimension zero for positive integers $q$, meaning that the inverse participation ratio does not scale as $1/N$ and the eigenstates only occupy a measure zero fraction of the full Hilbert space.
+At the critical point $\alpha = 1$, the eigenstates in the bulk of the spectrum are multifractal, i.e., $D_q\in(0,1)$ is a $q$-dependent function, and level statistics are intermediate between Poisson and Wigner-Dyson.

+In the localized phase ($\alpha>1$), the eigenstates have fractal dimension zero for positive integers $q$, meaning that the inverse participation ratio does not scale as $1/N$ and the eigenstates only occupy a finite number of Hilbert-space configurations.
 Fig.~\ref{fig: phasediagram} provides a graphical summary of the phase diagram discussed here.

 The phenomenology of power-law banded random matrices can be understood from resonance counting~\cite{Levitov1989, Levitov1990} and the Breit-Wigner approximation (see, for example, Refs.~\cite{BogomolnyRP2018,Monthus2017multifractality}).
 First, from resonance counting arguments, it follows that localization perturbation theory converges if the number $N_\text{res}$ of resonances, defined as $|H_{mn}|>|H_{nn}-H_{mm}|$, does not grow with the size $N$ of the matrix~\cite{Khaymovich20, Khaymovich21, Nosov2019correlation}.
 To calculate $N_\text{res}$, one should sum the probabilities of the other nodes $m \neq n$ to be in resonance with node $n$.
-For identically, independently uniformly distributed diagonal elements $|H_{ii}|<W/2$, one obtains
+For independent diagonal elements $H_{ii}$ sampled identically and uniformly from $[-W/2, W/2]$, one obtains